MolSSI-Education/2020-software-fellow-posters/_posts/2020-06-19-jennifer-clark.md

 ## How it Works

-Our modular and object oriented approach allows this package to easily function for an EOS other than SAFT, and expand the thermodynamic properties it handles.
+Our modular and object oriented approach allows this package to function for an EOS other than SAFT, and expand the thermodynamic properties it handles.

  - **Want a different method of fitting?** Add another function and our factory method will find it
  - **Want another objective function?** Add a class using our template